 Jon also devotes substantial time to pro bono work.
 He has previously served as a supervising attorney for the UCLA Ninth Circuit Appellate Advocacy Clinic, and continues to be an active participant in the Ninth Circuit's Pro Bono Program.
 In 2008, Jon was awarded an Empire State Counsel award by the New York State Bar in recognition of his pro bono work.

-Jon is also an active community service volunteer.
-He serves as an arbitrator on the Multnomah County Arbitration Panel and as an appointed member of the Oregon State Bar's Legal Ethics Committee.
-In 2009, JAMS arbitration service recognized Jon as a "Rising Star" in recognition of his accomplishments as a young trial lawyer in the Los Angeles area.
+Jon serves as an arbitrator on the Multnomah County Arbitration Panel and as an appointed member of the Oregon State Bar's Legal Ethics Committee, the body charged with drafting formal ethics opinoins for Oregon lawyers.

 News and Articles